World Rabies Day: Rising Indoor Risks from Cats and Stray Dogs – Rabies

 Why Indoor Cats Pose a Risk

-Here are several reasons why indoor cats can be a hidden danger when it comes to rabies:
+Here are several reasons why indoor cats can be a hidden danger:

 • Potential exposure: Cats are natural roamers.
-A supposedly indoor cat might occasionally adventure outdoors, increasing its exposure to rabies carriers like bats or stray animals.
+A supposedly indoor cat might occasionally adventure outdoors, increasing its exposure to it’s carriers like bats or stray animals.

 • Bite incidents: Cats can be unpredictable and prone to biting when startled or scared, posing a danger to their humans.